Food Safety and Allergy Management

 Food for specific diets, including vegetarian and religious preferences, are clearly labelled by the nursery chef before coming into the room to be served.
-All children are well supported and closely supervised by a key person at mealtimes.
+All children are well supported and closely supervised by a member of staff in their nursery room at mealtimes.
 They are encouraged to feed themselves where appropriate, to develop new skills, and engage in discussions about ‘healthy food’ so that they learn good habits for the future.

 Weaning menus with appropriate textured foods are provided according to your child’s age and phase of development.
 In particular, for babies and younger children, and for those children with special educational needs and/or disabilities who are unable to manage solid food, we work with parents to develop weaning programmes that suit their child’s needs.

 Allergens in Menus

 Our 15-day menu cycle is meticulously planned to eliminate many common allergens, such as nuts, sesame, kiwi and shellfish, and suitable alternatives are provided at every mealtime for children who are allergic or intolerant of the meal on offer.

 Our menus are planned to offer children low salt (sodium) and low sugar, fully nutritious meals and snacks throughout the day, according to their individual dietary needs and national guidelines.
 We encourage children to try new foods and to eat a balanced diet.
 However, where children refuse to eat the meal provided or are still in the process of learning to try new things, we do offer an alternative, such as a sandwich.
 This will be provided if the child has not eaten a sizable portion of the meal, despite encouragement, to ensure that they are not hungry and are adequately fed.